United Nations Disaster Assessment and Coordination

 The United Nations Disaster Assessment and Coordination (UNDAC) is part of the international emergency response system for sudden-onset emergencies.
 It is designed to help the United Nations and governments of disaster-affected countries during the first phase of a sudden-onset emergency.
 UNDAC also assists in the coordination of incoming international relief at national level and/or at the site of the emergency.
 UNDAC was created in 1993 and currently is composed by 259 national experts in emergency situations, as well as by OCHA personnel and regional and international organizations, including UN agencies.

+Organization

 The UNDAC system comprises four components: